SAP/openui5-docs/docs/Code_Coverage_Measurement_7ef3242.md

 With this argument, all files that are executed during the test run are added to the result.

+If you want to limit the test run, you can use the following code:

 -   Limit test to a single file:

     ``` html